kb1dds/dowker_statistics/README.md

 this material are those of the authors and do not necessarily reflect the views of DARPA.

+## Dependency notes

+Most everything can be installed with `install.packages` from CRAN.
+The only exception is the `relations.kappa` function, which is from [https://github.com/kpewing/relations].
+If not desired, the code chunk in question in `nitf_demo.R` can be skipped.

 # Workflows to be supported

 ## Explanation workflow